HMS Loyal (1913): Description

 The Laforey class was the improved and faster versions of the preceding Acasta class.
 They displaced 965–1010 LT.
 The ships had an overall length of 268 ft 10 in, a beam of 27 ft 8 in and a draught of 10 ft 6 in.
 Loyal was powered by two Parsons direct-drive steam turbines, each driving one propeller shaft, using steam provided by four Yarrow boilers.
 The turbines developed a total of 24500 shp and gave a maximum speed of 29 kn.
 The ships carried a maximum of 280 LT of fuel oil that gave them a range of 1750 nmi at 15 kn.
 The ships' complement was 74 officers and ratings.

 The ships were armed with three single QF 4 in Mark IV guns and two QF 1.5-pounder (37 mm) anti-aircraft guns.
 These guns were later replaced by a pair of QF 2-pounder (40 mm) "pom-pom" anti-aircraft guns.
 The ships were also fitted with two above-water twin mounts for 21 in torpedoes.
 They were equipped with rails to carry four Vickers Elia Mk IV mines, although these rails were never used.

 Construction and service

 The ship was laid down as Orlando at William Denny and Brothers' Dumbarton shipyard on 16 September 1912.
 The whole class was then renamed with names beginning with the letter "L" on 30 September 1913, with Orlando being renamed Loyal.
 Loyal was launched on 11 November 1913 and completed in May 1914.

 Loyal joined the 3rd Destroyer Flotilla after commissioning.
 On the outbreak of the First World War this Flotilla became part of the Harwich Force, under the overall command of Commodore Reginald Tyrwhitt, which operated in the southern North Sea and could reinforce the Grand Fleet or forces in the English Channel as required.

-The ship was attached to the Harwich Force and served in the North Sea.
 Loyal saw action in several engagements, including the Battle off Texel.